adipandas/adipandas.github.io/_posts/2026-08-16-quadcopter-dynamics-control.md

   - Rotation
 ---

+These are my notes on quadcopter dynamics and control, written in grad school while I was trying to understand a controller I could already fly but could not explain.
-The controller worked.
-That was the frustrating part.

-I could fly the quadrotor and tune its gains, but *why* the control law had the shape it did stayed a mystery.
-The papers I turned to state the equations of motion and then jump, often in a single line, to a finished mixer matrix.
-The steps in between — where the small-angle approximation enters, why yaw is treated differently from roll and pitch, how four rotor thrusts fall out of four scalar demands — are left as an exercise, or omitted altogether.
+That was the annoying part.
+I could tune the gains and get the thing in the air, but the shape of the control law stayed a mystery.
+The papers I read state the equations of motion and then produce a finished mixer matrix a line or two later.
+The steps in between — where the small-angle approximation sneaks in, why yaw gets treated differently from roll and pitch, how four rotor thrusts come out of four scalar demands — are left to the reader.
+So I worked through them and wrote out every line I had to do by hand.
+The notes then sat in a folder for years, which is the usual fate of such things.

-So I sat down and derived the whole thing from scratch, writing out every line I had to work out for myself.
-This post is that derivation.
-I wrote it during grad school, then filed it away and never published it — so here it is, finally seeing the light of day.

-A quadcopter has six degrees of freedom but only four independent actuators.
-That single sentence explains almost everything about how these vehicles are modelled and flown: the system is **underactuated**, so translation has to be bought with attitude.
-You cannot slide sideways without first tipping over.
+One fact explains most of what follows: a quadcopter has six degrees of freedom and four actuators.
+It is underactuated, so translation has to be paid for with attitude.
+You cannot slide sideways without tipping over first.

-This post derives the full rigid-body model of a quadrotor, then builds a cascaded position-and-attitude controller on top of it, and finishes with the **control allocation** (the "mixer") for both the `+` and the `X` rotor layouts.
+Below is the rigid-body model, then a cascaded position-and-attitude controller built on top of it, then the control allocation (the "mixer") for the `+` and `X` rotor layouts.

 ## Conventions used here

-Every sign in this post follows from the four choices below.
-Different textbooks pick differently, and mixing conventions is the single most common source of sign errors in quadrotor code — so it is worth fixing these in mind before reading on.
+Every sign below depends on the four choices here.
+Textbooks differ on all of them, and I have lost more time to mixed conventions than to any of the actual mathematics, so this bit is worth reading first.

 <ol type="i">
   <li>The world frame is <b>z-up</b> (an ENU-style frame).
 Gravity therefore acts along $-z_{world}$.</li>